amrnet/amrnet/docs/data.rst

     2. You will receive email from us with all the necessary detailed. like: **API_TOKEN_KEY, collection, database, dataSource**.
     3. Once you received these details use the method below to download required data.
-    4. To download data with specific COUNTRY and DATE add a **filter**.
+    4. To download data with specific Country and Date add a **filter**.

     Example code to download all the data for an organism: